UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 The rows do get dropped when we subset on the `Distance` column.

-Alternatively if you have a column missing a large portion of data, the best option maybe to drop that column instead of the rows with missing values.
+Alternatively, if you have a column missing a large portion of data, the best option may be to drop that column instead of the rows with missing values.

 This will keep more of your data instead of dropping and losing most of